 The same goes for weeks or even days.
 This seems like a little thing, but I have had a few heart-stopping moments thinking that my traffic had dropped dramatically when in fact, I was including a partial time period.

 Did You Get a Manual Action?

-If your GA code is still there correctly and you’re comparing the same time periods, check Google Search Console to ensure that you haven’t had a manual action taken against your site.
+If your analytics code is still there correctly and you’re comparing the same time periods, check Google Search Console to ensure that you haven’t had a manual action taken against your site.